 Museu Nacional d’Art de Catalunya

-The Catalunyas take regional pride very seriously.
-They’re Catalunyas first, Spaniards never.
+The Catalunyans take regional pride very seriously.
+They’re Catalunyans first, Spaniards never.
 It was no surprise to me then to find a whole museum dedicated to art of the region.
 Since it’s high on a hill, you can use the museum’s patio to take pretty epic photos of the city.

 On your last day in Barcelona, relax and just enjoy the city.
 Every city visit needs a free day where you can just slow down and not feel rushed.
 Use this day to do whatever you want.
 Suggestions:

-- See anything you haven’t seen – didn’t get time to visit some other sites, museums, or walk through some neighborhoods?
+- See anything you haven’t seen – didn’t get time to visit some other sites or museums, or walk through some neighborhoods?
 Spend your afternoon doing that!

 Other things to do: